IF I AM SICK

 Virtual Care Message to Patients

 COVID-19 is placing stress on Canada’s public health system.
-Our clinics are starting to offer virtual care to make sure that we can continue to care for our patients safely and effectively.
-This means that we will be using video and audio technologies for some patient visits rather than asking all patients to come into our office.
+Our clinics are offering virtual care to make sure that we can continue to care for our patients safely and effectively.
+This means that we will be using video and audio technologies for most patient visits rather than asking all patients to come into our office.
 Some of these technologies are provided by the Province.
-Others have been provided by vendors like Zoom, Google, or Apple to help make discussions with your care provider as easy as possible during these difficult times.
-Some health concerns can be addressed with virtual care alone, but in some cases your provider may ask you to visit a hospital or other health care facility if necessary, for a physical examination.
+Others have been provided by vendors like Telus, Zoom, Google, or Apple to help make discussions with your care provider as easy as possible during these difficult times.
+Some health concerns can be addressed with virtual care alone, but in some cases your provider may request an in-person visit for a physical examination.

 We do our best to make sure that any information you give to us during virtual care visits is private and secure, but no video or audio tools are ever completely secure.
 There is an increased security risk that your health information may be intercepted or disclosed to third parties when using video or audio communications tools.
 To help us keep your information safe and secure, you can: